 Great Lakes Research Center: An Investment in the State, the Nation and the World's Freshwater Resources

-Glenn D. Mroz, the president of Michigan Technological University, was vacationing on his boat in Lake Superior a couple summers ago when he heard his phone ring.
-He was tempted not to answer the call, he told the crowd today at the Michigan Tech waterfront.
+Michigan Tech President Glenn Mroz was vacationing on his boat in Lake Superior a couple summers ago when he got the phone call.
+He almost didn't answer it, he told the crowd Thursday at the Michigan Tech waterfront.
 But he did, and that's one reason they were all gathered there to mark the groundbreaking of the Great Lakes Research Center.

-As it turned out, the person on the other end of the line was State Rep. Mike Lahti.
+The person on the other end of the line was State Rep. Mike Lahti.
 The state didn't have enough money in its capital outlay budget to fund the University's top-priority request, he told Mroz.
 Was there a less expensive project the University could put forward?
-"He said, 'I could give you a couple minutes to think about it,'" Mroz recalled; the budget was being divvied up as they spoke, and time was running out.
+"He said, 'I could give you a couple minutes to think about it,'" Mroz recalled.
+The budget was being divvied up as they spoke, and time was running out.

 Mroz pondered for a moment, and, realizing the opportunity he'd been given, suggested the Great Lakes Research Center.
-With help from State Senator Mike Prusi, the state later agreed to provide 74 percent of the cost of the $25.3 million facility.
+With help from State Senator Mike Prusi, the state later agreed to provide 74 percent of the cost of the $25.3-million facility.
 Michigan Tech's share is 26 percent, approximately $6.6 million.
-Michigan Tech became one of six state universities with capital outlay projects funded by the state.

 "When Charlie Kerfoot [biological sciences professor W. Charles Kerfoot, who helped spearhead the effort] told us he wanted us to do the Great Lakes Research Center, it was not a hard sell," said Mroz.